advancedresearch/the_century_of_satire/mary-the-witch-mother.md

 which are actually masked ways to give people something to bond about later on and keep the demand for mystery religions high, this blocks the mental world of followers from doubting themselves as critical thinkers.
-They get high on themselves and this is evident is basically all Early Christian texts.
+They get high on themselves and this is evident in basically all Early Christian texts.
 Almost all texts claim spiritual authority through revelation, above all other sources.
 Later, spiritual authority was demanded by passing down the line of bishops, which forged historicity of fake historical events at an incredible scale.

 Over time, Medea, the stereotypical character of the witch, became a model of the enemy of Late Christianity.
 This is not because Medea is powerful, but because she refuses to submit her power to the male deity heir.
-Therefore, Medea, or the witch, is burned at the stake, to demonstrate that the deity does not grant her powers as a first born.
+Therefore, Medea, or the witch, is burned at the stake, to demonstrate that the deity does not grant her divine powers as a first born.
-It is a reflection of the human sacrifice ritual of first born babies, which Jesus symbolizes, but for Medea, a merely punishment for disobeying the church and having intercourse with demons, like Mary who became pregnant when receiving the "good news" from the angel Gabriel.
+It is a reflection of the human sacrifice ritual of first born babies, which Jesus symbolizes, but for Medea, a mere punishment for disobeying the church and having intercourse with demons, like Mary who became pregnant when receiving the "good news" from the angel Gabriel.

 Mary, Jesus' mother is a witch mother, like Medea, however the difference is that Mary is no longer a witch.